nmoschkin/KuCoin.NET/README.md

 The library, itself, is pretty well documented, so far.

 This project is epic, and there are bound to be bugs.
 Feel free to open issues, and I will get to them, as I can, if I don't find the bugs, first.

-## And finally, I take donations!

-If you like my work, and find it may be useful, you can donate crypto if you like!

-My Ethereum wallet address is:
-  - 0xb97a29b4349cb3f66b7f2143c6ba1362b8ec4e7d

-My Stellar Lumens (XLM) address is:
-  - Address: GAJ4BSGJE6UQHZAZ5U5IUOABPDCYPKPS3RFS2NVNGFGFXGVQDLBQJW2P
-  - Memo: 1870588215

-My KCS wallet is:
-  - 0xb97a29b4349cb3f66b7f2143c6ba1362b8ec4e7d